Antihypertensive and Lipid Lowering Treatment to Prevent Heart Attack Trial: Design

-In February 1994, initially 42,418 people, age over 55 years, with stage I or II hypertension or who were taking medication for high blood pressure were recruited across 623 centres in Canada, Puerto Rico, the US, and the US Virgin Islands.
+In February 1994, initially 42,418 people aged over 55 years, with stage I or II hypertension or who were taking medication for high blood pressure were recruited across 623 centres in Canada, Puerto Rico, the US, and the US Virgin Islands.
 All had at least one other CHD risk factor including previous heart attack or stroke, electrocardiogram or echocardiogram verified left ventricular hypertrophy (LVH), a history of type II diabetes mellitus, current cigarette smoking, and low high-density lipoprotein cholesterol levels.
 35% were African American.
 The doxazosin arm was discontinued in January 2000 because of a higher rate of combined cardiovascular events and admissions for heart failure compared with chlorthalidone.
 Follow-up of the remaining 33,357 participants was completed in 2002.

 Results

 ALLHAT showed that major CHD events did not differ between initial use of chlorthalidone versus lisinopril or amlodipine.
 As diuretics proved equally effective and were cheaper, the Joint National Committee 7 guidelines of 2003, recommended diuretics as a first line treatment for hypertension.
 The study confirmed the previously held views that ACE inhibitors were less effective in blood pressure control and stroke prevention in men of African and Caribbean descent.
 The study also revealed that calcium channel blockers did not cause higher rates of gastrointestinal bleeding or cancers and they were not less effective than other antihypertensives.